degaart/scalable-font2/fonts/README.md

  - creep.sfn.gz - bitmap font, converted from [creep.sfd](https://github.com/romeovs/creep/releases) (MIT license)

- - lanapixel.sfn - bitmap font, 14px sized with pretty decent UNICODE coverage by eishiya from [LanaPixel_BitmapOnly.ttf](https://opengameart.org/content/lanapixel-localization-friendly-pixel-font) (CC-BY-4.0, unlike as the original page states, this isn't 11px and isn't a pixel font)
+ - lanapixel.sfn.gz - bitmap font, 14px sized with pretty decent UNICODE coverage by eishiya from [LanaPixel_BitmapOnly.ttf](https://opengameart.org/content/lanapixel-localization-friendly-pixel-font) (CC-BY-4.0, despite what the original page states, this isn't 11px and isn't a pixel font)

  - chrome.sfn - pixmap font, Retro Chrome looking, made after an image found by Google (for demostration purposes only, do not use)